Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 * `add` will add the pool defined in the pool configuration file to the Batch account
+    * `--no-wait` will not wait for nodes to provision successfully.
+This will prevent creation of remote users and is incompatible with certain options that require nodes to be provisioned.
     * `--recreate` will delete and recreate the pool if there already exists a pool with the same id.
 Note that you should only use this option if you are certain that it will not cause side-effects.